 How Long Does Blown-in Attic Insulation Last?

 You may wonder what blown-in attic insulation is.
-According to sources, blown-in attic insulation is several types of insulation which refers to any insulation type which is thick, lumpy, and dense.
+According to sources, blown-in attic insulation is several types of insulation, which refers to any insulation type that is thick, lumpy, and dense.
 These types of attic insulation will include fiberglass, cellulose, and other materials with such features (thick, lumpy, and dense).

-How long does attic insulation last, especially when the type of attic insulation used is blown-in?
-Well, the lifespan of such insulation will depend on the material itself.
-Let’s check the explanation for more detailed information.
+How long does attic insulation last, especially when the attic insulation is blown in?
+Well, The lifespan of such insulation, including spray foam insulation and batt insulation, will depend on the material.

 What is the lifespan of cellulose insulation material?
-According to sources, you can expect cellulose insulation to have 20-30 years.
+According to sources, you can expect cellulose insulation to last 20-30 years.
 However, this material is said to start degrading after 15 years of installation.

-Note that the insulation material will also be easily worn out if faced with extreme weather conditions.
+The insulation material will also be easily worn out in extreme weather conditions.
 With such instability, you cannot expect cellulose as the first line in terms of attic insulation.
 That’s why people are only expecting it to be supplementary insulation.

 How Long Does Fiberglass Insulation Last in Attic?